NCAR/climate-primer-water/doc/baselines.rst

     **NEXRAD (WSR-88D) (1990s)**

     -  **Next Generation Radar (NEXRAD)**: The WSR-88D, implemented in the early 1990s, marked a significant leap forward.
 It provided Doppler capabilities, allowing for the measurement of precipitation velocity (indicating wind speeds and direction within storms).
+The WSR-88Ds were also double the wavelength (10 cm S-band versus 5 cm C-band) resulting in dramatically reduced attenuation.

-    -  **Dual Polarization**: In the 2010s, NEXRAD radars were upgraded with dual-polarization technology, which sends out both horizontal and vertical pulses.
+    -  **Dual Polarization**: In the 2010s, NEXRAD radars were upgraded with dual-polarization technology, which sends out both horizontally and vertically polarized pulses.
 This enhancement allowed for better differentiation between types of precipitation (rain, snow, hail) and improved estimates of precipitation rates and quantities.

     **Phased Array Radar (2000s - Present)**